Effect of the 2004 Indian Ocean earthquake on Indonesia: Effects

+In the immediate aftermath, one of the most pressing concerns was the inability to distribute sufficient aid due to a lack of accessible roads and a shortage of available helicopters.
+What little aid reached the remote regions of Aceh province trickled in primarily by boat and air.
+While the airfield outside Banda Aceh was functioning, most of the other small gravel airfields were damaged by the earthquake and tsunami.
+In the first days only two airfields were functioning in the province.
+As most of the few roads in the region were on the coast because of the rugged interior, much of the transport infrastructure was damaged or destroyed.
 Four planes carrying aid were sent by Australia and one from the US carrying an evaluation team.
 An Australian ship carrying helicopters set sail, but did not reach Sumatra until 14 January 2005.
 A US Navy aircraft carrier battle group centred on USS Abraham Lincoln, dispatched to assist Aceh, began ferrying small amounts of supplies to the remnants of small coastal communities.
 The US relief operation was based at the Thai base of Utapao.

-In Aceh some elephants from a wildlife park were used to move debris.
-(Elephants were also used in Thailand).